Epitope mapping is performed to identify the epitope to which a monoclonal antibody binds.

 Identification of the sequence of interest is based on the fact that antigen/antibody complex formation protects the epitope from enzyme digestion.

-After affinity chromatography and digestion, the fragments of the epitope are eluted and then sequenced by mass spectrometry (MALDI TOF-TOF).
+After affinity chromatography and digestion, the epitope fragments are eluted then sequenced by mass spectrometry: MALDI-TOF/TOF.